MooersLab/latextips/README.md

 I paste the URL on the placeholder `http` and then hit tab.
 The cursor moves out of the braces and over the period to the start of the next sentence on a new line.
 LaTeX automatically handles the generation of the footnote number and its placement in the footer of the page.
-If the footnote bleeds into the right margin, you can remove the enclosed \url{} because with this removed, \footnote can line wrap the URL.
+If the footnote bleeds into the right margin, you can remove the enclosed \url{} because, with this removed, \footnote can line wrap the URL.
 Of course, in this state, the URL will not be a hyperlink to the website.

 ## Multipart documents

-I can compile to PDF at a book with 1000 pages assembled from 400 individual documents, a table of contents, bibliography, and index in about a minute on Overleaf.com.
+I can compile to PDF at a book with 1000 pages assembled from 400 individual documents, a table of contents, a bibliography, and an index in about a minute on Overleaf.com.
 The same operation takes several minutes on my local computer.
 A template for a daily logbook or diary for 2023 can be found [here](https://github.com/MooersLab/diary2023inLaTeX).
 It has one tex file for each day of the year.